BYUignite/student_groups/README.md

 For even groupings, if we have 15 students in groups of 3, then we have "15 choose 3" = 455 possible groupings.
 If we have 4 lab rotations, then we would have 455 choose 4 = 1762351955 possibilities.
 We then select one (of many, likely) that has the minimum redundancy.
 This brute-force approach isn't practical, so the approximate method above is used.

-The algorithm works as follows.
+The algorithm works as described below.
+(This is an original solution without consulting the literature or online sources, so there are likely more efficient and robust ways to do this.)

 Consider 10 students in 3 groups with three Labs/rotations
 ```